microsoft/aksworkshop/_entries/03-04 codefresh.md

 #### Connect the Codefresh Registry to the Aqua platform

-In the previous task you have scanned a public Docker image.
+In the previous task, you have scanned a public Docker image.
 In order to scan a private one, the Aqua scanner service must have access to the private Docker registry that hosts the image.

-You can connect any supported private registry in Aqua, but since Codefresh already includes a private Docker registry with each account, you will setup access access for the Codefresh registry.
+You can connect any supported private registry in Aqua, but since Codefresh already includes a private Docker registry with each account, you will set up access for the Codefresh registry.

 {% collapsible %}

-First you will create a Codefresh Registry Access Token.
+First, you will create a Codefresh Registry Access Token.
 From the left sidebar click on *User Settings*.
 Scroll down until you see the Codefresh Registry section.

 ![Codefresh registry](media/codefresh/registry-tokens.png)

 Click on the *Generate* button to create a new access token.
 Give it any arbitrary name (e.g. `aqua-access`) and click *Create* to get the token.
-Copy it into your clipboard by clicking the *Copy Docker login command to clipboard*
+Copy it into your clipboard by clicking the *Copy Docker login command to clipboard*.

 ![Registry token](media/codefresh/create-registry-token.png)